 It helped me get clear on my purpose, who I wanted to be and how I wanted my life to be, the relationships I wanted to cultivate and allowed me to condition myself every day to live a life of fulfilment, passion and purpose.
 In other words, it was the very first step in my journey that allowed me to take complete control of virtually every area of my life and to live at the highest level each and every single day.

 The principles that Tony teaches in this book were nothing new to me, I’ve heard them all my life (at least some form of it).
 But this was the first book that made it so simple to follow through and the order made so much sense.
-Of course, everything Tony discusses in this book are only expanded upon by the rest of his works, such as the Personal Power Two series, and his Unleash The Power Within seminars.
+Of course, everything Tony discusses in this book are only expanded upon by the rest of his works, such as the Personal Power series, and his Unleash The Power Within seminars.
 This book was just the tip of the iceberg, and it was exactly the book I needed to read.
 It will always be on the top of my list!

 For Warren, the content of this book started off as a blog, to share his findings of how asking questions shaped how we think and how we look at things.
 This quickly morphed into a book.
 In A More Beautiful Question, Warren investigates and shares his findings on how the power of questioning – deeply and beautifully can help us come up with ideas, find creative solutions to problems, create opportunities for ourselves, and innovate.

 He discusses how as children we question everything around us, but after entering school around the age of four this habit of questions reduces drastically and the impact this has on us as adults.
 Why as parents and teachers, we should encourage questions and never provide answers when a child asks”why”.
 Instead, we should direct them to create a hypothesis and aid them to answer the question themselves.
 He goes on further to examine how questioning is part of a daily ritual for all innovators, highly successful people and innovative companies.